ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 90 minutes.
 Worked on Udemy course and learned about Flexbox through Flexbox Froggy.

 **Thoughts**: Feeling way better about CSS!

+### Day 59: April 5th, 2017

+**Today's Progress**: Coded for 120 mintues- woot woot!
+Worked on Udemy course.
+Designed a cool blog post in HTML/CSS.
+Also started writing a basic RN copy of an app from Pintrest on Snack.expo.

+**Thoughts**: I have a way higher confidence level in HTML/CSS.
+I started writing in RN.
+It's pretty easy to pick up but I still feel like I have no idea what I'm doing.
+Luckily, I can see the code from Adeildo's redesign so it helps me understand the basics.
+I'll work more on it tomrorow.